 Inspiration and designing for 3D printing

 For inspiration, visit Anarkik Creations, to see work by professional jewellers who use Anarkik3DDesign.
-A3DDesign is not only for jewellers: its just that large 3D printed objects can be expensive and jewellery is mostly smallish.
+A3DDesign is not only for jewellers: its just that large 3D printed objects can be expensive and jewellery is mostly smallish and high value.

 Anarkik3D’s workshops and courses cover information about using Anarkik3DDesign to create objects to be 3D printed.
 Models are saved & exported in the file formats of .stl and .wrl (for colour printing).
-This page on 3D printing has more information.
+This page on 3D printing has more information and see this page has FAQs regarding designing for 3D printing.

 A3DDesign is not just for creating models for 3D printing.
 Some of us use it for concept visualisation.
 An idea can be work through in the round before making it at the bench.